TV & Radio

 The BBC's Doctor Who website is asking fans to send questions about the show, running at 8.30pm on Thursdays on Prime, to the pair at firstname.lastname@example.org.

-Doctor Who star Matt Smith told the Waikato Times, yesterday, that he would campaign endlessly to get Sir Peter Jackson to direct an episode of the show in New Zealand.
+Doctor Who star Matt Smith said that he would campaign endlessly to get Peter Jackson to direct an episode of the show in New Zealand.

 ''I think it would be an absolutely wonderful place to film Doctor Who,'' he told the Times after discussing the show's upcoming 50th anniversary with Moffat over dinner.